Home | :: | About | :: | Download | :: | Install | :: | Use | :: | Blog |

 Sometimes the networking doesn't initialise properly on the first boot.
 Rebooting the instance from the AWS console ought to clear that.

-The images labelled (Nitro) support the new (t3, m5 etc.) instance types.
+For releases prior to m35, the images labelled (Nitro) support the new (t3, m5 etc.) instance types.
 They won't run on the older (t2, m4, etc.) instances.
+Likewise, the images without the (Nitro) label will only run on the older instance types.
+As of the m35 release, Nitro support has greatly stabilised and the same images can be used for either.

 echo set pit_is_broken = 1 > /etc/system.d/pit